 How Much Weight Can You Lose In a Month With Intermittent Fasting?

 Even though some women will lose 5 to 10 pounds after their first month of practicing intermittent fasting the right way, that is not typically the weight loss goal I recommend.
 I encourage women to take a slow and steady approach, which means a weight loss of between 2 and 5 pounds a month, particularly if you have less than 20 pounds to lose.
 During my 20/4 weight loss journey, I lost 2 pounds a month on average.
-Some months I would not lose any weight!
+Some months, I would not lose any weight!
 And guess what?
 I didn’t think intermittent fasting wasn’t working in those months.
 Do you know why?
-Because I felt amazing!
+Because I felt terrific!
 I was experiencing food freedom and was no longer a slave to my food cravings.

 20/4 Intermittent Fasting for Weight Loss Results – Six Month